Reading time : 2 mins

 Pathways to Wellbeing is our framework for understanding the evidence-based lifestyle strategies that contribute to well-being.

+Merely knowing this is not a recipe for change in itself.
 Changing one’s behaviour can be challenging.
 Success requires the development of a specific health action plan and in receiving

 support to implement the plan in a sustained way.
 It requires the development of new habits.